STEELISI/Puppeteer/README.md

 This method takes two arguments, both giving the puppeteer information about the state of the outside world.
-- The first argument is a list of `Observation` objects, in this case a single `MessageObservation` containing the latest message text from the other party.
-In general, the observations argument to `react()` gives the puppeteer information about things that have happened since the last turn of the conversation, i.e., since the last time `react()` was called.
+- The first argument is a list of `Observation` objects, in this case a single `MessageObservation` object containing the latest message text from the other party.
+In general, the observations argument to `react()` gives the puppeteer information about things that have happened since the previous turn of the conversation, i.e., since the last time `react()` was called.
 - The second argument holds *extractions* -- key-value pairs that hold information about the world.
 This is typically long-term information that is